-The Assessment Liaison serves as the point person for an academic unit's annual assessment activities.
-Each academic unit should select a faculty member to serve as an Assessment Liaison and make that person known (via e-mail message) to the Chair of the Assessment Committee by the first Monday of April of each academic year.
+The Assessment Liaison serves as the point person for an academic unit's assessment activities.
+Each academic unit should select a faculty member to serve as an Assessment Liaison and make that person known (via e-mail message to assessment@iwu.edu) to the Chair of the Assessment Committee by the first Monday of April of each academic year.
 While an academic unit's chair or director could serve as the Assessment Liaison, each academic unit should create its own system for assigning this task.
-Please note that, while the Assessment Liaison plays an important role in an academic unit's annual assessment activities by helping to ensure proper organization, operation, and reporting, assessment is the responsibility of all members of an academic unit.
+Please note that while the Assessment Liaison plays an important role in an academic unit's annual assessment activities by helping to ensure proper organization, operation, and reporting, assessment is the responsibility of all members of an academic unit.

-THE STRATEGIC ASSESSMENT PLAN
+THE STRATEGIC ASSESSMENT PLAN (approximately 3 to 5 pages)